ntnhut/LeetSolve/docs/source/Sorting/04_SORT_729_My_Calendar_I_int.md

 1
 ```

-### Code explanation

-1. The private member `_events` is a vector of pairs, each representing an event with a start and end time.

-2. The constructor `MyCalendar()` initializes an empty `_events` vector when an instance of the class is created.

-3. The `book` method is used to book events.
-It takes two integers, `start` and `end`, representing the start and end times of the event to be booked.

-4. Inside the `book` method, there's a loop that iterates through the `_events` vector.
-For each existing event represented by `e`, it checks if there is any overlap between the new event (given by `start` and `end`) and the existing event.
-If any overlap is detected, it returns `false`, indicating that the booking is impossible.

-5. If there is no overlap with any existing events, the new event (represented by the pair `{start, end}`) is added to the `_events` vector, and the method returns `true` to indicate a successful booking.

 This code essentially maintains a list of events and checks for overlaps when booking a new event.
 If no overlaps are found, it adds the new event to the list and allows the booking.

 ### Complexity